Student Time Off, Withdrawal, & Reinstatement Policy

 Whenever possible, the Hub requires an exit interview prior to a student’s withdrawal from the college.
 All withdrawals require a form to be completed by a Hub staff member.

 Reapplying to Colorado College after Withdrawing from the College:

 If a student withdraws from the college to transfer to another institution, they must reapply through the Office of Admission and meet the transfer deadlines of November 1 for Spring Semester or March 1 for Fall Semester.

 If a student withdraws for other reasons, such as travel or an internship, and has been away for less than two semesters, they may request reinstatement by writing directly to the Advising Hub.
 The deadlines to request reinstatement are November 1 for the Spring Semester and March 1 for Fall Semester.
 Students seeking need-based financial assistance upon their return must meet the stated financial aid deadlines.
 If more than two semesters have passed since a student’s withdrawal date, they must reapply through the Office of Admission.

 Blocks Off and Withdrawal With an Intent to Return – Eight-Block Maximum

 If a student accumulates a total of eight blocks without being enrolled in a class, they may be withdrawn from the college.
 The eight-block maximum includes the accumulation of individual blocks not enrolled in a course (i.e. block off), and time while in the status of “withdrawn with an intent to return”.
-A student may petition the Advising Hub for reinstatement.
+A student needs to petition the Office of Admissions for reinstatement.
 If granted, a student must demonstrate immediate and sustained progress toward earning their degree.